venkatraj/js-notes/Part 1/09. Classes/9.2 Class inheritance/Class inheritance.md

 ```
 So when calling `Rabbit` it won't create a `this` object, because it is child class it suppose to be extend the `this` of parent class.
 So to achieve it and to have access to `this` we should use `super()` before accessing `this`

-This prevention of creating `this` object in child constructor function is achived with the help of a special internal property `[[ConstructorKind]]: "derived"`
+This prevention of creating `this` object in child constructor function is achieved with the help of a special internal property `[[ConstructorKind]]: "derived"`
 So when the `ConstructorKind` is normal it creates an empty object as `this`
 With derived `ConstructorKind` it doesn't do it.
-It expects parent constructor function to do this.
+It expects parent constructor function to do this, so we need to invoke it using `super`.

 ## Super: internals, [[HomeObject]]
 What is `super` refers?
-Since it call parent method, the obvious guess it `this.__proto__`
+Since it calls parent method, the obvious guess it `this.__proto__`
 ```js

     let animal = {